NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/elastic/index.md

     - **elastic_password**: Use the randomly generated password that was created for you.

-5. To connect your Cloudflare S3 log bucket. the last step is to tell the Lambda function to listen for events on the S3 bucket where your Cloudflare logs reside.
+5. To connect your Khulnasoft S3 log bucket. the last step is to tell the Lambda function to listen for events on the S3 bucket where your Khulnasoft logs reside.
 Choose the S3 trigger type and configure it with the name of the S3 bucket.
 For **Event type**, select _All object create events_.

 6. Ensure your execution role is configured.
 In order for the function to be able to read logs from the S3 bucket, you may have to configure the execution role.
     ![Configuring the Elastic Lambda execution role](/images/fundamentals/elastic/screenshots/execution-role-aws.png)